-- 1) Lack of labour as an implementation gap in the green transition: To ensure a successful green transition, the Global North must address workforce shortages and demographic decline, while the Global South needs targeted education and skill development for its growing workforce. - 2) Increased gender disparity in the green labour market: Without addressing gender disparity, the green transition risks perpetuating existing social and economic inequalities, thereby impeding its progress.
-Women's contributions and leadership in climate solutions are crucial for ensuring effective and inclusive climate action.
-Furthermore, females make up half of the workforce and are therefore unavoidable when addressing skills and labour shortages. - 3) People in transition from declining industries and migration: Support for the green transition is closely tied to ensuring economic security for workers from declining industries and developing skills for migrants, as socio-economic instability can undermine public support for climate initiatives. - 4) Lack of skills posing as an implementation gap: The successful implementation of the green transition relies on addressing workforce challenges and reducing skills mismatch, as the lack of skills presents a significant barrier to realising the full potential of investments in renewable energy and other green technologies. - 5) Shortage of trainers and green VET institutions: A critical shortage of qualified trainers for the green transition, particularly in vocational schools, poses a significant obstacle to effective training and upskilling required for the green transition, further amplifying the growing demand for skilled workers. - 6) Silos across administrations and sectors: Breaking down silos in both horizontal cooperation (silo mentality in policymaking) and vertical cooperation (cross-sector collaboration) is vital for the green transition.
+- Lack of labour as an implementation gap in the transition to renewable energy systems: To ensure a successful energy transition, the Global North must address workforce shortages and demographic decline, while the Global South needs targeted education and skill development for its growing workforce. - Increased gender disparity in the green labour market: Without addressing gender disparity, the transition to renewable energy systems risks perpetuating existing social and economic inequalities, thereby impeding its progress.
+Women's contributions and leadership in climate solutions are crucial for ensuring effective and inclusive climate action, and further they make up half of the workforce. - People in transition from declining industries and migration: Support for the energy transition is closely tied to ensuring economic security for workers from declining industries and developing skills for migrants, as socio-economic instability can undermine public support for climate initiatives. - Lack of skills posing an implementation gap: The successful implementation of the energy transition relies on addressing workforce challenges, as the lack of skilled labour presents a significant barrier to realising the full potential of investments in renewable energy and other green technologies. - Shortage of trainers and green VET institutions: A critical shortage of qualified trainers for the energy transition, particularly in vocational schools, poses a significant obstacle to effective training and upskilling required for the energy transition, further amplifying the growing demand for skilled workers. - Silos across administrations and sectors: Breaking down silos in both horizontal cooperation (silo mentality in policymaking) and vertical cooperation (cross-sector collaboration) is vital for the energy transition.
 These issues intertwine, as silo mentality can also exist within cross-sector efforts and vice versa, leading to fragmented strategies and inefficiencies.
-Overcoming these barriers ensures integrated environmental, economic, and social strategies to close mismatch gaps and develop a skilled, adaptable workforce fit for the green transition.
+Overcoming these barriers ensures integrated environmental, economic, and social strategies to close mismatch gaps and develop a skilled, adaptable workforce fit for the transition to renewable energy systems.